 What can I do to fix it?

 - Exercises and drills.
-If you’re suffering from sever PPT, there are a number of valuable exercises and drills videos available online to help you fix it.
+If you’re suffering from severe PPT, there are a number of valuable exercises and drills videos available online to help you fix it.
 Focus on drills that strengthen your psoas and quads, and stretching your glutes and hamstrings.
+For anterior pelvic tilt focus on abdominal muscles and core strength as well as stretching your glutes and hamstrings.